simplybusiness/dobby/README.md

    - Set GitHub App name.
    - Set Homepage URL to your github repository.
    - Uncheck Active under Webhook.
 You do not need to enter a Webhook URL.
-   - Under Repository permissions: Contents select Access: Read & write.
+   - Under Permissions & Events > Repository permissions > Contents select Access: Read & write.
-   - Under Repository permissions: Pull requests select Access: Read & write.
+   - Under Permissions & Events > Repository permissions > Pull requests select Access: Read & write.

 2. Create a Private key from the App settings page and store it securely.